About self-service search

-Self-service search for access data
+Self-service search is available for the following data sets:

 Use the following features on the self-service search page:

-Facets to filter your data
+Facets to filter your events

 Time selector to select the time period